Setting up the Nine Lamps

-The Nine Lamps are arguably the most sacred object during the entire Nine Emperor Gods Festival because it represents the entire contingent of deities.
+The Nine Lamps are arguably the most sacred object and site during the entire Nine Emperor Gods Festival because it represents the entire contingent of deities.
 All the objects will be Yellow in colour.
 Yellow represents the Nine Emperor God, and is therefore the only color allowed.
 Consequently, the daily routine to refill the Nine Lamps is arguably the most sacred event of the day–even though the ritual largely remains the same.
-Only the Towkays (头家), Lor Zu (炉主) and Lao Cai You (老菜友)(or their representatives) will be allowed within the area.
+Only the Towkays (头家), Lor Zhu (炉主) and Lao Cai You (老菜友)(or their representatives) will be allowed within the area.
 They are all direct participants of the ritual ceremony.
 Nobody else will be allowed.

 Hong San Temple tends to commence the annual Nine Emperor Gods Festival a few days earlier than the other temples in Singapore.
-The Receiving date is determined by the tossing of divination blocks one year before.
-Hong San Temple’s 宫务 or the Lor Zu for the year will toss the moon blocks for several dates, to seek the opinion of the Nine Emperor Gods on the preferred day.
+The invitation date is determined by the tossing of divination blocks one year before.
+Hong San Temple’s 宫务 or the Lor Zhu for the year will toss the moon blocks for several dates, to seek the opinion of the Nine Emperor Gods on the preferred day.

 In 2017, the Receiving Ceremony was on 13th October 2017 (24th day of the 8th lunar month).
-In spite of the Receiving Ceremony taking place only at night, the Towkays and Lor Zu were busy with remaining preparations during the day.
+In spite of the Invitation Ceremony taking place only at night, the Towkays and Lor Zhu were busy with remaining preparations during the day.
 The most important ritual on that day was the raising of the Nine Lamps.
 This ritual signalled the official start of the Nine Emperor Gods Festival.

 Ritual: Raising of Nine Lamps (0715 & 1715)